OpenVPN/openvpn/doc/man-sections/script-options.rst

     occurs prior to ``--up`` script execution.

 :code:`ifconfig_pool_local_ip`
-    The local virtual IP address for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
+    The local virtual IPv4 address for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
 Only set for ``--dev tun`` tunnels.
 This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

+:code:`ifconfig_pool_local_ip6`
+    The local virtual IPv6 address for the TUN/TAP tunnel taken from an ``--ifconfig-ipv6-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-ipv6-pool`` config file directive).
+Only set for ``--dev tun`` tunnels.
+This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

 :code:`ifconfig_pool_netmask`
-    The virtual IP netmask for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
+    The virtual IPv4 netmask for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
 Only set for ``--dev tap`` tunnels.
 This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

+:code:`ifconfig_pool_ip6_netbits`
+    The virtual IPv6 prefix length for the TUN/TAP tunnel taken from an ``--ifconfig-ipv6-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-ipv6-pool`` config file directive).
+Only set for ``--dev tap`` tunnels.
+This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

 :code:`ifconfig_pool_remote_ip`
-    The remote virtual IP address for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
+    The remote virtual IPv4 address for the TUN/TAP tunnel taken from an ``--ifconfig-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-pool`` config file directive).
 This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

+:code:`ifconfig_pool_remote_ip6`
+    The remote virtual IPv6 address for the TUN/TAP tunnel taken from an ``--ifconfig-ipv6-push`` directive if specified, or otherwise from the ifconfig pool (controlled by the ``--ifconfig-ipv6-pool`` config file directive).
+This option is set on the server prior to execution of the ``--client-connect`` and ``--client-disconnect`` scripts.

 :code:`link_mtu`
-    No longer passed to scripts since OpenVPN 2.6.0.
+    *REMOVED* No longer passed to scripts since OpenVPN 2.6.0.
 Used to be the maximum packet size (not including the IP header) of tunnel data in UDP tunnel transport mode.